ibrahimelseginy/ToDo/README.md

   </p>

-Welcome to ToDo  App, your companion for spiritual growth and guidance!
+Welcome to our ToDo App!
+This Flutter project allows users to manage their daily tasks efficiently, ensuring nothing slips through the cracks.
+Users can sign up, log in, reset their passwords, and securely store their tasks using Firebase authentication.
+The app supports both English and Arabic languages, and users can seamlessly switch between dark and light themes for a personalized experience.

 ## Features 🚀

-- 📖 **Quranic Verses**: Access to all chapters (Surahs) of the Quran Kareem.
-- 🕌 **Hadith Collection**: Explore a variety of authentic Prophetic traditions (Ahadith).
-- 📿 **Dhikr Counter**: Keep track of your recitations and repetitions with a built-in Tasbih counter.
-- 📻 **Spiritual Radio**: Listen to Quranic recitations via the integrated radio feature.
+- 🔒 **User authentication with Firebase Auth
+- 🔒 **Secure password management and reset functionality
+- ✍🏻 **Task management: add, edit, delete tasks
+- 🌍 **Localization support for English and Arabic
+- 🌓 **Dark and Light Mode**: Choose between light and dark themes according to your preference.
 - 📦 **State Management**: Utilizes Provider for efficient state management.
 - 🔒 **Data Persistence**: Utilizes shared preferences and local file reading for seamless user experience.
-- 🌓 **Dark and Light Mode**: Choose between light and dark themes according to your preference.
-- 🌍 **Localization**: Available in Arabic and English for wider accessibility.

 ## Technologies:
 - 🔄 **Provider**: Used for efficient state management.
 - 💾 **Shared Preferences**: Used for data persistence.
 - 📂 **Local File Reading**: Used for data persistence.
 - 🌍 **Localization**: Involves leveraging the localization and internationalization technologies provided by Flutter.
+- 🔒 **User authentication**: Firebase Auth.

-## Getting Started:
+## Getting Started 🛠️

 1. **Clone the Repository:** Begin by cloning this repository to your local machine using the following command: